 “Pueblo is not unique,” says Michael Fenster, a cardiologist on the faculty of the University of Montana’s College of Health Professions and Biomedical Sciences.
 “It’s a microcosm of what’s going on all over, and unfortunately, it’s not something that’s going to get better.

 “Obesity itself originates as an inflammatory disease,” Fenster, who has also practiced in rural areas of Georgia and Florida, says.
 “In these lower socio-economic areas, what you see is people eating the cheap foods—the sodas, the bags of chips, the energy drinks.
-An aging population, high unemployment and poor transportation options make healthy eating an afterthought.
 So you see a direct correlation in these areas between the type of food consumption and obesity, and then you see the development of what we’re learning now are inflammatory conditions, neurodegenerative conditions, strokes, heart attacks, joints, diabetes, and of course obesity.“

 In January of 2016, Mathematica’s Center for Studying Disability Policy reported a growing correlation between obesity rates and those applying for SSI and SSDI in their policy brief, “The Prevalence of Obesity Among Recent Applicants to Federal Disability Programs.”
 But unraveling the reasons for this link are complex, according to economist Jody Schimmel Hyde, who authored the report.